beartype/beartype/README.rst

-The idea of typeguard_ is that it does *everything.* If you annotate a function decorated by typeguard_ as accepting a triply-nested list of integers and then pass that function a list containing 1,000 nested lists each themselves containing 1,000 nested lists each themselves containing 1,000 integers, *every* call to that function will check *every* integer transitively nested in that list – even if that list never changes.
+The idea of typeguard_ is that it does *everything.* If you annotate a function decorated by typeguard_ as accepting a triply-nested list of integers and then pass that function a list containing 1,000 nested lists each containing 1,000 nested lists each containing 1,000 integers, *every* call to that function will check *every* integer transitively nested in that list – even if that list never changes.
 Did we mention that list transitively contains 1,000,000,000 integers in total?

 .. code-block:: shell-session